For Hopeful Adoptive Families

 1. Federal Adoption Tax Credit

-The federal adoption tax credit is approximately $16,000 per child (adjusted annually).
+The IRS offers a federal adoption tax credit per child, adjusted annually.
 You claim it on IRS Form 8839 in the tax year the adoption is finalized.
-Consult your tax advisor for specifics.
+Visit IRS Form 8839 for the current figure and consult your tax professional for advice on your situation.

 2. Adoption Grants